 The Sunda colugo, aka the flying lemur is a freaky cool critter from Southeast Asia and on some of the Philippine Islands.
 More specifically from Indochina and southern Thailand to peninsular Malaysia, Burma, Singapore, and the Indonesian islands of Sumatra and even Java.
 They also occur throughout Borneo.
 Even though they are sometimes called flying lemurs, they aren’t actually lemurs at all and they don’t technically fly.
-Lemurs only live in Madagascar.
+Lemurs only live in Madagascar and the only known flying mammals are bats.
 These unique critters are known for their gliding capabilities.
 This article is on special request.
-Put in your request for a critter you’d like to know more about, today!

 First the Stats…